International Student Services

 What is the English Language Placement Assessment test?
 Do I have to take it?

-The English Language Placement Assessment test is a test designed to measure the listening, grammar, and reading skills of people who are not native speakers of English.
-The Listening test has two parts.
-Part one is a multiple-choice test in response to audio-taped questions.
-Part two is an 18-minute lecture followed by a series of questions.
-The grammar and reading tests are multiple-choice.
+The English Language Placement Assessment test is a test designed to measure the reading skills of people who are not native speakers of English.
+The test includes 3 readings with short answer and multiple choice questions after each reading.
 Most non-native English speakers must take this test.
 Find out if you have to take the test.
 You should take this test online before you register for classes.
 View more information about the English language placement assessment test.

 What is the Writing Placement Assessment test?
 Do I have to take it?